FL Studio: Virtual effects

 FL Studio is bundled with a variety of sound processing effects, including common audio effects such as chorus, compression, distortion, delay, flanger, phaser, reverb, gate, equalization, vocoding, maximization, and limiting.

+Gross Beat

+Gross Beat is an audio effect plugin that is included with the Signature Bundle of FL Studio.
+Gross Beat performs real-time audio stream playback, pitch, position, and volume manipulation.
+Gross Beat includes multiple envelope mapping controls, which can alter time/pitch and volume.
+Gross Beat can be used to provide beat-synced glitches, stutters, repetitions, scratches, and gating effects.
+This plugin was used for some Sparta Remixes.

 Synthesizers

 FL Studio's install contains the entirety of native software synthesizers, internally labeled as "generators".
 Depending on the edition of the program, some will be locked in trial mode until the synth itself or a software upgrade is purchased.

 Harmor

 Harmor is Image-Line's flagship synthesizer.
 Initially released in late 2011 as a successor to Harmless, it was envisioned as a way to work with additive synthesis through an interface typical of subtractive synthesizers.
-It also includes many functions previously found within individual FL Studio utilities. such as the ability to produce sounds from pictures fed into the synth (known as image resynthesis).
+It also includes many functions previously found within individual FL Studio utilities such as the ability to produce sounds from pictures fed into the synth (known as image resynthesis).

 Sytrus

 Sytrus is an FM synthesizer with an internal effects module and additional wavetable capabilities.
 Its architecture can let it interface directly with patches from Yamaha DX7 units, allowing it to import original SYSEX data.